Rating 3D printing filaments

 With 3D printing, a good filament can make the difference in your print job.
 3D printers can share horror stories about their experiences with bad filament.

 While there are ways to test filament with expensive mechanical testing equipment, I wanted to develop a way to test filament at home.
 With my background as a science teacher, I’m all too familiar with writing testing procedures.
-For this blog, I’ll develop a score based system to rate your filament.
+For this blog, I’ll develop a score based system for Rating 3D printing filaments.

 For this test I’ll compare Proto Pasta Stainless Steel PLA to Colorfabb nGen filaments.